|Not the same edition as mine, but I love these Vintage International covers.|

 Maugham often starts his stories with a character (often himself, in the first person) meeting people and having stories told to them, as a sort of narrative framing device.
 It works very well in the South Sea stories, since they're often told by colonials who seem desperate for someone new to talk to.
 There was also a story called "The Book-Bag" which is rather dark, but has a wonderful introduction by the anonymous narrator describing his love of reading and obsessive need to travel with an enormous bag full of books, which delighted me.
 It's rather long but here's an excerpt:

-Some people read for pleasure, which is praiseworthy, and some for pleasure, which is innocent, but not a few read from habit, and I suppose that this is neither innocent nor praiseworthy.
+Some people read for instruction, which is praiseworthy, and some for pleasure, which is innocent, but not a few read from habit, and I suppose that this is neither innocent nor praiseworthy.
 Of that lamentable company am I. Conversation after a time bores me, games tire me and my own thoughts, which we are told are the unfailing resource of a sensible man, have a tendency to run dry.
 Then I fly to my book as the opium smoker to his pipe.
 I would sooner read the catalogue of the Army and Navy Stores or Bradshaw's Guide than nothing at all, and indeed I have spent many delightful hours over both these works.

 This volume is subtitled East and West and they're drawn from Maugham's travels, many of them in the South Seas.
 They were written between 1919 and 1931, during the British colonial period, and many of them are set in British colonies and islands, including Malaysia, Singapore, Samoa, and Hawaii, though of course nearly all the characters are white British people.
 I mostly enjoyed reading the South Sea stories but nearly every one of them had some uncomfortable racist elements -- the natives are described as heathens, there are racial epithets, and most of them don't even have names (house servants are frequently just addressed as "boy."
 Some of the male characters have native wives and children who are just tossed aside like yesterday's newspaper.
 There's also some misogyny, and some anti-Semitism in the Western stories set in Europe.
-There's one story called "The Alien Corn" which is particularly anti-Semitic, and another "The Vessel of Wrath" has some misogyny which left me aghast.
+There's one story called "The Alien Corn" which is particularly anti-Semitic; another "The Vessel of Wrath" has some misogyny which left me aghast.

 It's really hard to read the racism and sexism in classic books -- I love classics, but where do you draw the line?
 Should you stop reading a favorite author because of attitudes which were considered acceptable at the time in which they were written?
 How do you reconcile loving an author's work if it has racist elements?
 I really love books written in the first half of the 20th century, but the racism makes me really uncomfortable and some authors are so sexist I can hardly read them any more.
 I suppose that's why I've been focusing more on women authors.